-One of many wild, rugged and beautiful beaches on the Otago Peninsula, Allans Beach draws people in with its wildlife, stunning scenery, surf breaks and an off the beaten path atmosphere.
-You can also get a great view of Allans Beach from the Sandymount Track, one of the best coastal hikes in Dunedin.
+One of many wild, rugged and beautiful beaches on the Otago Peninsula, Allans Beach draws people in with its wildlife, scenic headlands and surf breaks.
+You can also get a great view of the beach from the Sandymount Recreation Reserve — combine the two for a fun day out in Dunedin.

 If you prefer your beach scenes a little more calm, walk around Hoopers Inlet for a while and you’ll find some nice shallow, still water.
-It looks almost tropical at times, a far cry from the windswept ocean front beach further around.
+Walk around the rocks in the other direction for a different angle if the tide allows it.

 Allans Beach from Above

 Allans Beach is located on the Otago Peninsula; around 30 minutes drive from central Dunedin.
-Drive along Portobello Road and turn right down Allans Beach Road (located in the tiny township of Portobello).
-Keep following for Allans Beach or turn onto Hoopers Inlet Road for the Sandymount Track.
-You can also reach Allans beach via Highcliff Road after visiting Sandymount / Sandfly Bay.
-This area is also a great place for star / aurora photography — we tried it once but realised we had neither the skill nor the equipment for such things.
+Drive along Portobello Road and turn down Allans Beach Road (located in the tiny township of Portobello).
+Veer left at the junction for the beach or turn right onto Hoopers Inlet Road for the Sandymount Recreation Reserve.
+You can also get there via Highcliff Road after visiting Sandymount / Sandfly Bay.

 Latest posts by Jon Algie (see all)

 - Why We Think the South Island is the Most Beautiful Island in the World - December 6, 2023